ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 1. **Site-to-Site VPN**: It establishes a secure connetion between your on-premises network and the cloud provider's network.
 It allows communication between your on-premises resources and resources in the VPC securely and privately.
 This type of VPN connection is commonly used in Hybrid Cloud Architectures.

+2. **AWS Client VPN**: AWS Client VPN provides secure remote acces to the cloud network for individual users or devices.
+It enables secure connectivity for remote employees, partners or contractors to access resoruces in the VPC securely.

 ### Benefits of VPN Connections